Home

 Step 3: Next, we need to recreate the non-existent "Part 2a".
 We can do this by finding out which cards were in the whole of "Part 2" before it was split, and which cards are currently in "Part 2b".
 The cards that appeared in the whole of "Part 2" before it was split are those marked by 1s in "Row A".
 Therefore, we create a new row based on those cards on a separate piece of paper, and we will call the new row, "Row B".
 "Row B" will consist of: the 4, 7, jack, and queen of spades; the ace, 5, 7, 9, 10 and king of clubs; the ace, 2, 3, 7, 10, jack and king of hearts; and the 2, 4, 5, 6, 7, 10, jack and king of diamonds.

 To see which cards were actually in "Part 2a", we look through the cards in "Part 2b".
-When a card in "Row B" appears in "Part 2b", we mark it with a *0* (because if it is in "Part 2b" then it was not in "Part 2a").
-When we have been through the row, we put 1s under the cards without 0s.
+When a card in "Row B" appears in "Part 2b", we mark it with a zero (because if it is in "Part 2b" then it was not in "Part 2a").
+When we have been through the row, we put ones under the cards without zeroes.

 We decode "Part 3" of the pack normally using "Row C".
 Cards that are absent are marked with 0s; those that are present are marked with 1s.
 We finish this row and create new rows underneath until we finish "Part 3".
 We end up using 3 rows to decode "Part 3".
 The last one contains 3 cards: the 5 of clubs, the 10 of hearts and the 4 of diamonds.